 \subsection{Organization}

 The remainder of our paper is organized as follows: In \cref{sec:notation}, we introduce tools to count the number of the crossings, which we then use in \cref{sec:3} to prove \cref{th:general} and \cref{th:balanced}.
-In \cref{sec:4}, we determine the tripartite-circle crossing number of $K_{2,2,n}$ by proving \cref{th:K22n}.
 We discuss the connection to the Harary-Hill conjecture in \cref{sec:HH} and conclude with a list of open problems in \cref{sec:open}.

-\section{Tools for Counting the Number of Crossings}
+\section{Tools for counting the number of crossings}